2024-03-18 17:35:00

 An exchange of knowledge between healthcare professionals

 Taking this project to Cuzco requires the help of those who know their healthcare system bestFor this reason, the GASP project has relied on Peruvian professionals such as Juan Carlos Rojas, a pulmonologist in the area, who has reported that to strengthen the system we must know “how it is articulated.”
 “Now we know that there are simple things we can do and that they do not need equipment, like the walking test.
-But we have work ahead of us because there is no knowledge on the part of the staff about what spirometry is or, by citizens, about how to identify chronic diseases.
+But we have work ahead of us because there is no knowledge on the part of the staff regarding what spirometry is or, by citizens, regarding how to identify chronic diseases.
 This project seeks to help in all of this.”

 In fact, Rojas has traveled to Madrid to also learn how healthcare works in Spain and highlights the “responsibility of workers.”
 “He gives us a vision of the future, I think This is going to be the start of something bigger. what an impact not only on Peru but in South America“.